-WorkKeys assessments measure "real world" skills that employers believe are critical to job success.
+WorkKeys assessments measure real world skills employers believe are critical to job success.
 Test questions are based on situations in the everyday work world.
 Learn more about each of the assessments and view sample questions on the ACT website.

 Benefits of the NCRC for Individuals

-KeyTrain is a comprehensive, yet east-to-use system for improving the basic skills measured by the WorkKeys Assessment System.
-Using KeyTrain, you can assess your potential WorkKeys score, review topics in each WorkKeys skill area, and practice problems similar to those on an actual WorkKeys assessment.
+KeyTrain is a comprehensive, easy-to-use system for improving the basic skills measured by the WorkKeys Assessment System.
+Using KeyTrain, individuals can assess their potential WorkKeys score, review topics in each WorkKeys skill area, and practice with item types similar to those found on an actual WorkKeys assessment.

-The KeyTrain system includes targeted, self-paced instruction, pre- and post-assessments, a complete learning management system and an occupational job profile database.
-These components can be used to help individuals learn, practice and demonstrate the skills they need to succeed in the jobs and career they desire.
+The KeyTrain system includes targeted, self-paced instruction, pre- and post-assessments, a complete learning management system, and an occupational job profile database.
+These components can help individuals learn, practice and demonstrate the skills they need to succeed in the jobs and career they desire.

 For more information on how to acquire a National Career Readiness Certificate (NCRC), contact any South Dakota Department of Labor and Regulation local office.

 ACT has one of the largest, most robust occupational profiles databases available.
-More than 18,000 job titles ranging from white-collar professional to blue-collar technical positions have been profiled by ACT-authorized job profilers.
-Extensive research has been done on these jobs to identify the essential skills and skill levels for employee selection, hiring, and training.
-Identify the skills needed for your employees to be successful on the job. occupational profiles database.
+More than 20,000 positions have been profiled by ACT-authorized job profilers.
+Extensive research has identified the essential skills and skill levels for each job.
+That information can be used in employee selection, hiring, and training.
+Employers can identify the skills needed for their employees to be successful on the job by accessing the occupational profiles database.

 Establishing strategies that create jobs and raise wage rates is the primary mission of economic development.
 Information generated by adopting the National Career Readiness System helps states and regions fulfill this mission by: